A NSW Government website

 Its focus is on government-owned property that is no longer needed for service delivery or infrastructure in priority housing areas where there is a community need for housing.

-PDNSW is currently completing due diligence (an appraisal process) on the first tranche of sites using the government’s land use evaluation tool, Land iQ, before more detailed due diligence takes place.
+As part of the audit process, PDNSW undertakes initial due diligence (an appraisal process) on nominated sites using the government’s land use evaluation tool, Land iQ, before more detailed due diligence takes place.

 Background